opensearch-project/project-website/_posts/2025-03-18-GPU-Accelerated-Vector-Search-OpenSearch-New-Frontier.md

   - dylantong
   - nwstephens
   - vamshin
-date: 2025-03-03
+date: 2025-03-18
 has_science_table: true
 categories:
   - technical-posts
-meta_keywords: Vector Database, Vector Engine, k-NN plugin,  OpenSearch 3.0, k-nn search, Vector Search, Semantics Search, Index Build
+meta_keywords: vector database, GPU acceleration, OpenSearch vector engine, why use GPU acceleration, NVIDIA cuVS, CAGRA algorithm, improved indexing speed, large-scale vector search
-meta_description: Learn about how OpenSearch Vector Engine is going to use GPU for accelerating its Vector Index Builds
+meta_description: Discover how the GPU acceleration feature in OpenSearch dramatically improves vector search performance, reducing indexing time by 9.3x and costs by 3.75x using NVIDIA cuVS technology
 ---

-OpenSearch's adoption as a vector database has grown significantly with the rise of generative AI applications.
+OpenSearch's adoption as a [vector database](https://opensearch.org/platform/search/vector-database.html) has grown significantly with the rise of generative AI applications.
 Vector search workloads are scaling from millions to billions of vectors, making traditional CPU-based indexing both time consuming and cost intensive.
 To address this challenge, OpenSearch is introducing GPU acceleration as a [preview feature](https://github.com/opensearch-project/k-NN/issues/2293) for the OpenSearch Vector Engine in the upcoming 3.0 release by using [NVIDIA cuVS](https://github.com/rapidsai/cuvs).
 By leveraging the massive parallel processing capabilities of GPUs, this new feature dramatically reduces index building time, significantly lowering operational costs while delivering superior performance for large-scale vector workloads.

 ### Why use GPU acceleration?